Kinslee loves chicken. Ok…I should clarify that. She loves fried chicken from restaurants, but turns her nose up to chicken I cook at home.

 After you’ve soaked the chicken, you’ll mix up the quick flour coating for the chicken.
 You’ll notice it has corn starch in it.
 Why use cornstarch in fried chicken?
 Corn starch is a thickening agent.
 It will soak up that buttermilk and really give you a nice crunchy coating on your fried chicken.
 You can also use tapioca starch if you’d like.

 We do a simple spice combination of paprika, dry mustard, salt and pepper.
-You can switch it up a little if you’d like to add a little heat or even an Italian flair.
+You can switch it up a little if you’d like.
+Add garlic powder, onion powder or a teaspoon cayenne pepper to add a little heat.

 How to Make Buttermilk Fried Chicken

 There’s one key thing to remember when you make homemade fried chicken.
 You’re going to get messy.
 You’ll dip the soaked chicken in flour, then buttermilk, then flour again.
-You do this to help the batter stick to the chicken.
+This will help the batter stick to the chicken.
 But it will also stick to your fingers!
 It’s ok.
 Embrace it.
 And now that you know that, here’s some other hints:

 Buttermilk Fried Chicken Tenders